shader-slang/slangpy/README.md

     )
 ```

 And it will 'just work'.
-I believe we haven't yet added this process to all the API, and the reverse is less flushed out, but it should exist in SGL and is not too complex (albeit a little tedious!) to get going!
+Whilst this process isn't entirely flushed out in SGL, it needs to at some point, and and is not too complex (albeit a little tedious!) to get going!

 ## Simple structures / batching